-Humans, have the following three characteristics that makes them unique:
+Humans, have the following three characteristics that make them unique:

-Third, we have the larger number of cortical neurons.
+- Third, we have a larger number of cortical neurons.
 The nerve cells in the top layer of the brain.
-These neurons urge the thoughts and feelings of our mind.
-It’s also called neocortex.
-3
+These neurons urge the thoughts and feelings of our minds.
+It’s also called the neocortex.

 Even though these physiological qualities are the main things that make us different from the other mammals that wander around the globe, they still don’t explain what’s our purpose.